jskmr/heightmap2colormap/README.md

 heightmap2colormap
 ==================

-Application for oloring heightmaps based on their height.
+Application for coloring heightmaps based on their height.

 How to use
 ----------